 Great Sand Dunes National Park is famous for having North America’s tallest dunes, but the park also features 14,00-foot alpine peaks, forest, grasslands, and wetlands.
 It’s located between Denver and Albuquerque.
 In addition to our thoughts on ‘running’ the dunes trails — certainly a unique, but challenging experience — we also provide some recommendations on the best places to run in Great Sand Dunes National Park.
 The best running options that aren’t sand dunes or more serious trail runs are in the gorgeous grasslands and wetlands areas of the park.
 There are great grasslands for running between the park entrance and the Visitor Center.
 Also at the north end of the park, where they’re less visited and remote.
+PRO TIP: There can be some gorgeous desert blooms in spring.

 RUNNING THE DUNES